 My sound art practice has become more and more concerned with the idea of removing 'time' from sound works.
 Traditionally, new media works - sound or video - are tied by temporal restraints.
-What this means is that whether the sound or video work is a piece in an of itself, or it contributes to a larger installation, there will usually be a start and end point.
-IF there is no start or end point, then we can assume that the word is looped ad-infinitum.
+What this means is that whether the sound or video work is a piece in and of itself, or it contributes to a larger installation, there will usually be a start and end-point.
+IF there is no start or end-point, then we can assume that the work is looped ad-infinitum.

 We cannot escape this.
 The technology we use, the way we present these media, it all has to do with time.
 For example; listening to your favourite song will always take the length of the song.
 But what if it didn't?
 This question began this line of enquiry, and I started to wonder about how our memories, in general, exist independent of time.
 When asked to recall a place or space, we do not think of a specific moment, but create a general gestalt of the place.
 That place or memory doesn't have a hard-coded start and finish time.
 Instead, it simply 'exists' for as long as we choose to remember it.

 My first exploration of this idea is through a series of audio portraits and landscapes.
 A collection of audio-ONLY works that explore portraiture and senses/memories of space.

 For portraits: How much of the sense of a person can be derived from the sounds that make up our experience of them; their speech, their breathing, their heartbeat, their laugh, the things they enjoy talking about or listening to, etc.

 For landscapes: How much of the sense of a space can be derived from its everyday inhabited and uninhabited audio?
 What sounds exist naturally, what is man-made, what exists when we occupy the space, what are the acoustic features of the space, etc.

 The following is an audio draft for a specific concept brief - this inspired my personal project.

 This concept draft is for a potential future exhibition by UK-based charity; Protégé.